 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 This apple vegan baked oatmeal with cinnamon and walnuts dish is a wholesome breakfast that can be made ahead of time.
-The hearty baked oatmeal is gluten-free, dairy-free, egg-free, and oil-free.
+The apple is paired with warm cinnamon, rich maple syrup, and the crunch of chopped walnuts to deliver loads of flavor to these rolled oats.

 Jump to:

 This vegan baked oatmeal recipe calls for simple ingredients to make a wholesome breakfast.
+Please see the recipe card below for a full list of ingredients and exact measurements.

 Old-fashioned oats - The main ingredient to hold on to all those flavors.
+Use rolled oats for the best texture, not quick oats or steel-cut oats.

 Ground flaxseed - This is used instead of eggs to bind everything together to keep this dish egg-free.
+Mix ground flax seeds with water to make a gelatinous mixture.

 Ground cinnamon - Adds more flavor.

-Salt - Just a little to enhance the overall flavors,
+Salt - Just a little to enhance the overall flavors.

 Maple syrup - Adds sweetness and can be substituted with agave syrup.
 If you find the oats too sweet, it can also be reduced.